 Members must be parents (father, mother or legal guardian) of a currently enrolled Head Start child, unless they are applying to be a community representative.
-The only other qualification is willingness to put in some time each month to make informed decisions (i.e. reading through information, asking questions, etc.).
+Members must also be willing to put in some time each month to make informed decisions, read through information, ask questions, and attend the monthly meeting.